keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 It's enthralling, it's visceral, and it's extremely fun.
 Reasoning from scratch is one of the purest joys that our world has to offer, and I hope you see at least some of the beauty and appeal of doing it.

 I'm deeply sorry if it wasn't shown to you any earlier in your life, but now is your opportunity to go out and explore!

+As some fun follow-up questions to get you started, can you think about what a dense graph would look like with 5 dots instead of 4?
+What about 6, 7, or 10,000 dots?
+Can you write down what the number-squares would look like for those graphs, even without knowing what the graphs look like themselves?

 If you're interested in stuff like this, check out [3blue1brown](https://www.youtube.com/watch?v=xdIjYBtnvZU) on YouTube.
 He makes beautiful videos that take you on this same type of mental adventure.
 The numinous awaits!